|

 WHEAT:

-Wheat futures are 2 cents lower to 2 cents higher at midday with light
+Wheat futures are 3 to 11 cents lower at midday with Chicago the downside

-MATIF wheat is weaker this morning.
-On the KC March chart, resistance is the
+with year-to-date pace at 119%.
+On the KC March chart, support is the 20-day

 David Fiala can be reached at dfiala@futuresone.com